glenfant/stopit/README.rst

 ``gevent`` support
 ------------------

-Threading timeout control as mentioned in `Threading based resources`_ do not work as expected when used in the context of a gevent worker.
+Threading timeout control as mentioned in `Threading based resources`_ does not work as expected when used in the context of a gevent worker.

 See the discussion in `Issue 13 <https://github.com/glenfant/stopit/issues/13>`_ for more details.